felarof99/PoeGPT/README.md

 ## Credit
 - Huge thanks to [@vincelwt](https://github.com/vincelwt) for [chatgpt-mac](https://github.com/vincelwt/chatgpt-mac) based on which this is built.
-- All credit and copyrights goes to Google.
+- All credit and copyrights goes to Quora, Inc.

 ## Author